somasis/musl-wiki/functional-differences-from-glibc.md

 gratuitously breaking applications but also not causing large amounts of memory and virtual address space to be committed in programs with large numbers of threads.
-Programs needing larger stacks, or which explicitly want a smaller stack, should make this explicit with pthread_attr_setstacksize.
+Programs needing larger stacks, or which explicitly want a smaller stack, should make this explicit with `pthread_attr_setstacksize`.
 For largely unrestrained use of the standard library, a minimum of 12k is recommended, but stack sizes down to 2k are allowed.